We love to eat homemade cucumber salads.

 - We suggest that you allow this cucumber salad to chill in the refrigerator for about 6 hours prior to serving.
 Also, stir every couple of hours to make sure that the flavors are fully mixed in.

-- This salad is rather soupy by design.
+- This salad is rather loose, by design.
 So keep that in mind when serving it.
 I prefer to serve it in a small bowl instead of directly on the plate.

 How to make German cucumber salad